Hall of Crucifixion-Resurrection

 Additionally, the Hall of Crucifixion-Resurrection is closed the following days:

-November 20 (all day)
+December 25 (all day)

-December 13 (all day)
+January 1 (all day)

-In the news: learn more about the Hall of Crucifixion-Resurrection in the New York Times.
+In the news: learn more about the Hall of Crucifixion-Resurrection in the New York Times

 The Crucifixion